Michse017/ObesityPredictionProject/README.md

-# 🧠 Project: Obesity Prediction with Machine Learning
+# 🧠 Obesity Prediction Project

-This project aims to train a machine learning model that, based on personal and lifestyle data, can predict a person's level of obesity.
+This project was developed as part of an Artificial Intelligence university workshop.
+The goal is to train a machine learning model that predicts an individual's level of obesity based on personal, dietary, and lifestyle features.
+The project focuses on the full pipeline—from data ingestion and preprocessing to model training, feature impact analysis, and evaluation—using a Linear Regression model.

-The model is trained but **not used to make individual predictions** at this stage.
-The focus is on the **training and evaluation process** of the model.
+---

+## 🎯 Objective

+- Develop a predictive model using **Linear Regression**.
+- Analyze how factors, such as high-calorie food consumption frequency, physical activity, and calorie monitoring, influence obesity predictions.
+- Demonstrate the complete workflow from data loading to model evaluation.

 ---

 ## 📁 Project Structure